 Summary

-Attempting to resurface the skin requires a considerable amount of pre-procedural planning to reduce complications.
-Evaluate the patient to determine the correct procedure and the depth of treatment required.
-For a successful peel, expectations for the procedure must be discussed with the patient and they need to understand that they must participate in post-peel care.
-This will ensure the best possible results, especially when combined with products like Botox.
+Any attempts at resurfacing the skin requires a considerable amount of pre-procedural planning to ensure reducing complications.
+Evaluate the patient to determine what is the correct procedure and depth of treatment required.
+For a successful peel procedure, all expectations for the procedure must be discussed with the patient and they need to understand well that they must readily participate in the post-peel care.
+Following the recommendations will ensure the best possible, longest-lasting results, especially when the results are followed up with use of products like Botox.